CyberSecuriTim/azure-packet-capture/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

- <h3> STEP 3.0: Establish an SSH connection from the Windows 10 VM to the Ubuntu VM and Initiate a New Packet Capture in Wireshark Filtering for SSH traffic. </h3>
+ <h3> STEP 3.0: Establish an SSH connection from the Windows 10 VM to the Ubuntu VM and Initiate a New Packet Capture in Wireshark, Filtering for SSH traffic. </h3>

 - NOTE: The SSH (secure shell) protocol facilitates the establishment of secure, encrypted access to the command line interface (CLI) of a remote host via a network connection.